embeddedkafka/embedded-kafka/README.md

 # embedded-kafka
 A library that provides an in-memory Kafka instance to run your tests against.

-*As of version 1.1.1 the library is not dependent anymore on ScalaTest and won't transitively bring ScalaTest into your build.*

 Inspired by https://github.com/chbatey/kafka-unit

 [![Build Status](https://travis-ci.org/embeddedkafka/embedded-kafka.svg?branch=master)](https://travis-ci.org/embeddedkafka/embedded-kafka)